Vaarajo/Custom-Vision-Crack-Detector/README.md

    * To: your email address
    * Subject: Crack Detector Alert on <alert created date>
    * Body: Please review this image [List of Files Path] we are [Prediction Probability] confident, there is a crack on it!!

+## Step 11 - Run and Test Logic App

+* Select **Save** and then **Run** in logic app designer
+* Navigate to storage account eplorer preview in the azure portal
+* Navigate to **crack-inspection-files** container.
+* Upload a new image which contains a crack from **Concrete Cracks Dataset\Test\Positive**
+* Confirm if you have received an email in your inbox.
+* In [Azure Portal](https://portal.azure.com), navigate to your logic app and check status and output of each step.
+* Repeat the steps with an image with no cracks.